 Notes: Classifiable as an "Originale" (unique) artwork by Comite Chagall, aside from the M71 edition.

 Price: SOLD to benefit the Connecticut Sports Foundation.

 The Fine Arts Program is accepting corporate and individual donations of fine art to benefit the Foundation's mission.
-Please contact CSF’s Executive Director for a confidential discussion.
+Please contact CCF’s Executive Director for a confidential discussion.